transeptorlabs/transeptor-bundler/packages/metrics/README.md

 # Monitoring Transeptor with InfluxDB, Prometheus and Grafana

-Metrics gives insight into the bundler node to allow for performance tuning and debugging.
-Transeptor bundler can be be configure to store metrics using a push(InfluxDB) and pull(Prometheus) metrics system.
+Metrics give insight into the bundler node to allow for performance tuning and debugging.
+Transeptor bundler can be configured to store metrics using a push(InfluxDB) and pull(Prometheus) metrics system.
 Grafana is used to visualize all the metrics.

 ## Requirements
 1. Docker - `>= v20.10.17`